Asymmetric Differential Privacy: Background

 \section{Background}

-Here, we first introduce DP and related techniques, which are the basis of our proposed notions.
-Second, we explain counting query and decision problem, which are our target queries to which we introduce our privacy notion.
+Here, we first introduce DP and related definitions, which are the bases of our proposed notions.
+Second, we explain counting query, decision problem, and one-sided error this paper handles.
+Finally, we show the problem setting of this paper.

-We show the notations used in this paper in Table~\ref{tab:notation}.
+The notations used in this paper are listed in Table~\ref{tab:notation}.